Lee4Gitr/blog/src/content/0-listening-journal.md

 * I will not do any analysis unless I think it makes the piece easier to appreciate.
 * I will be writing with an audience in mind, not just for myself.

- too much  So without further ado, I hope you listen and I hope you find something new you like!
+ So without further ado, I hope you listen and I hope you find something new you like!